-Students seeking admission into our program should have an undergraduate degree or its equivalent and have taken the Graduate Record Examination (GRE).
+Students seeking admission into our program should have an undergraduate degree or its equivalent.
 Foreign students must also take the Test of English as a Foreign Language (TOEFL).
 A baccalaureate degree in either a biological science, chemistry, physics or engineering is recommended.
 Applicants are strongly encouraged to take an undergraduate level biochemistry course.
-Students will be more favorably viewed for admission if they have Graduate Record Examination percentiles of 65 or higher.
 There is no absolute requirement for grade point average above that required by the graduate school, but successful applicants will generally have GPAs above 3.2 (A=4.0).
 Undergraduate research experience is strongly recommended.
 Students with deficiencies may be admitted, but these must be rectified during the first year.
+The GRE is no longer required.

 An applicant for admission must submit the following: